Maritime Accident Lawyer in Houston TX

 Your Rights Under the Death on the High Seas Act

-DOHSA allows you and your family to file a wrongful death suit against the owner or operator of a sea vessel when your loved one dies due to the owner or operator’s negligence, recklessness, or intentional actions while the vessel is located in international waters.
-Examples of negligence might include failing to conduct adequate safety inspections, failing to maintain sufficient lifeboats or other safety equipment aboard, or failing to properly maintain the vessel in a seaworthy condition and allowing unsafe conditions to persist for those onboard.
+DOHSA allows you and your family to file a wrongful death suit against the owner or operator of a maritime vessel when your loved one suffers fatal injuries due to the owner or operator’s negligence, recklessness, or intentional actions while the vessel is located in international waters.
+Examples of negligence might include failing to conduct adequate safety inspections, maintaining sufficient lifeboats or other safety equipment aboard, or properly maintaining the vessel in a seaworthy condition and allowing unsafe conditions to persist for those onboard.

 Successfully proving negligence or recklessness will allow your family to recover compensation for damages such as: